There are numerous ways in which digital ads can be targeted on YouTube. This includes “contextual targeting” and “audience targeting”.

 The placement report revealed that 100% of the impressions and views generated by this behaviorally targeted ad campaign were served on “made for kids” channels such as “Boys Playtime”.

-Screenshot of a YouTube placement reportScreenshot of the Google Ads campaign placement reports, showing that the ad campaign had ads served on various “Made for Kids” YouTube channels such as “Boys Playtime”.
-(Note: Un-redacted screenshots can be shared with readers in confidence).
+Screenshot of the Google Ads campaign placement reports, showing that the ad campaign had ads served on various “Made for Kids” YouTube channels such as “Boys Playtime”.
+(Note: Un-redacted screenshots can be shared with readers in confidence).The audience segment report showed that 100% of the YouTube video ad impressions were served to users based on various (personalized) behavioral “life events” and “affinity segments”, such as “Business Travelers”.

-Screenshot of a YouTube audience segment reportScreenshot of the Google Ads campaign placement reports, showing that the ad campaign had ads served to various user behavioral audience segments, such as “Business Travelers” or users who are “Starting a Business Soon”.
-(Note: Un-redacted screenshots can be shared with readers in confidence).
+Screenshot of the Google Ads campaign placement reports, showing that the ad campaign had ads served to various user behavioral audience segments, such as “Business Travelers” or users who are “Starting a Business Soon”.
+(Note: Un-redacted screenshots can be shared with readers in confidence).The demographic report showed that 100% of the YouTube ad impressions were served to users who were not parents according to Google’s data.

-Screenshot of a YouTube demographic reportScreenshot of the Google Ads campaign placement reports, showing that the ad campaign was entirely served to consumers who are either “Not a parent”, or for whom Google has no data showing whether the given individual is a parent (“Unknown” “Parental status”).
-(Note: Un-redacted screenshots can be shared with readers in confidence).
+Screenshot of the Google Ads campaign placement reports, showing that the ad campaign was entirely served to consumers who are either “Not a parent”, or for whom Google has no data showing whether the given individual is a parent (“Unknown” “Parental status”).
+(Note: Un-redacted screenshots can be shared with readers in confidence).It is unclear why or how these behaviorally personalized video ads were served on “Made for Kids” YouTube channels.
+These ad campaign results raise questions about the YouTube CEO’s statement that no personalized ads would serve on “made for kids” YouTube videos.

 Campaign #2 - Behaviorally targeted ads serving ads on “Made for Kids” channels